EverInAscent/LLMSeeds/README.md

 LLM Seeds are PDFs that are interactions with LLMs that can be passed between people for advanced communication methods.

-This code is a method for Creating Transcripts from Podcasts in an RSS feed.
+This code is a method for creating transcripts from podcasts by entering the RSS feed.
 In this case, having transcripts from multiple podcasts that can be integrated into a LLM for comparison and analysis is the basic idea.

 Basic Code to Download Audio from RSS Feed (Podcast) and Transcribe for LLM Usage